-- The planning assumptions appear prudent. - The proposers should, however, keep rechecking, via sensitivity analysis, the safety of their assumptions. - They are alert to the need for new income streams.
-We understand that they are actively exploring additional sources, eg, large training programmes for major companies, and we recommend continuation of this. - We also recommend exploring the scope to draw upon EU Structural funds for research studentships and other research support.
+The planning assumptions appear broadly prudent.

+- The proposers should, however, keep rechecking, via sensitivity analysis, the safety of their assumptions. - They are alert to the need for new income streams.
+We understand that they are actively exploring additional sources, eg, large training programmes for major companies, and we recommend continuation of this.